Skip to main content

 “Review the contract” is too vague.
 “Review the uploaded contract for termination, liability cap, and IP assignment clauses, flagging any that deviate from our standard” is something the Assistant can act on.

 “Output as a numbered list with three sections: Risks / Recommendations / Open questions.”
-Without a format spec, you get whatever the model defaults to.
+Format isn’t a separate setting, so if it isn’t in the instructions you get whatever the model defaults to.

 For tasks involving categorisation, include examples in the instructions.
 “Treat ‘shall’ and ‘must’ as mandatory; treat ‘should’ and ‘may’ as discretionary.”